Don't 'Junk' The Iran Nuclear Deal, Boris Johnson Says On 'Fox & Friends'

 "We think that we can find some language, produce some action that meets the president's concerns," Darroch told CBS' Face the Nation.

-The Guardian newspaper reported on Saturday that aides to Trump "hired an Israeli private intelligence agency to orchestrate a 'dirty ops' campaign against ...
+The Guardian newspaper reported Saturday that aides to Trump "hired an Israeli private intelligence agency to orchestrate a 'dirty ops' campaign against ...
 Ben Rhodes, who had been one of Barack Obama's top national security advisers, and Colin Kahl, deputy assistant to Obama, as part of an elaborate attempt to discredit the deal."

 The newspaper quoted former British Foreign Secretary Jack Straw as saying the "extraordinary and appalling allegations ... which illustrate a high level of desperation by Trump [and Israeli prime minister] Benjamin Netanyahu, not so much to discredit the deal but to undermine those around it."